Columbia Secondary School: Extracurricular activities

 Though there is a wide array of science and math oriented electives, electives also allow students also interested in the humanities to fulfill their interests in these fields.
 The school has also put on a musical each year since 2009.
 The school has also participated in the Future City Competition, and their 2013 and 2020 teams had won their New York Regional competition.

 In addition, CSS has several sports teams that compete in the Public Schools Athletic League (PSAL).

 Publications

 The school's official newspaper, the Columbia Pride, has published a new issue seasonally since fall of 2012, and weekly since fall of 2018.
 It covers topics of student interest such as news within the school, giving recognition to those making a difference in the school's community, and personal opinions from students on current events.
 The newspaper is available for free in print and online.

 In 2014, the school released the inaugural issue of its philosophy journal, CONTRARIWISE, which features students' essays, dialogues, roundtables, letters, stories, poems, and other writings on philosophical topics ranging from time to tyranny.
 The journal is published annually; copies are available for purchase at the school, at events, and through the journal's website.

+Controversial History

+In June 2010, a student died on a school trip to an unpatrolled beach on Long Island.
+An investigation by the New York City Department of Education concluded that multiple parties were to blame.
+The children went swimming in the ocean when no lifeguards were on duty and the beach was officially closed, according to signs posted at the time.
+The children were accompanied on the school trip by three adults.
+Further, no permission slips had been signed by parents allowing children to attend the trip.
+Finally the NYC DOE determined that CSS's Principal and Vice Principal at the time were responsible for not placing sufficient order or safeguards in place to ensure student safety.
+The teacher who led the school trip was fired.
+The Vice Principal was also demoted.
+Principal Maldonado received tenure days before he was officially reprimanded, and so retained his position.
+However, his tenure was revoked.
+He was eligible to attain tenure within two years.
+Nearly 50 percent of the teachers left the school when this decision came down.

+In Fall 2010, Principal Maldonado was fired by the New York City DOE.
+The stated reason for his dismissal was an improper relationship with another school official, the parent coordinator.
+The parent coordinator had been the principal's babysitter.
+The principal had then allowed her to move into an apartment he owned rent free.
+He also hired her as his parent coordinator.
+They admitted a romantic involvement, which they said started only after she was no longer parent coordinator in September of that year.